 A legal review will be conducted of any Request that creates a new strategy or significantly revises an existing strategy, if no prior opinions exist that address the content of the proposed modification; any approval will be contingent on verification that the Request is a legal expenditure of funds.

-Approved Phase I NRP Action Plan funds and strategies may be rolled forward to an approved Phase II NRP Action Plan in accordance with the above approval requirements.
-Approved Phase II NRP Action Plan funds and strategies may be rolled forward to a Community Participation Program Plan.
-Approved funds or strategies may not be rolled backward to a previous Plan.
+Approved funds and strategies may be rolled into the neighborhood’s other approved Plans in accordance with the above approval requirements.

 After the request for a Plan Modification is approved, the appropriate changes will be made in the Plan and the resource commitments will be adjusted.

-Approval of a requested Plan Modification will be communicated to the neighborhood using the NCR Plan Modification form after all required signatures have been affixed.
+Approval of a requested Plan Modification will be communicated to the neighborhood by NCR in a timely manner.

-The NCR Plan Modification form shall be consistent with this policy.
+Approval of Administrative Reallocations

+From time to time, it may be necessary for NCR to make minor administrative adjustments of no more than $10,000 to Plan allocations.
+Primarily, this might be necessary to allow for the closing out of contracts for which funds were not spent fully in accordance with plan allocations.

+In such instances, NCR shall document the necessary changes and review those changes with the appropriate neighborhood organization(s).
+The NCR Director shall review the request and may administratively approve the reallocation.
+The approved reallocation will be communicated to the neighborhood in a timely manner.

+The Director also may require instead that the neighborhood request the reallocation through the formal plan modification process outlined above.

 Process for Appeals

 In cases where a plan modification is not approved by NCR, the neighborhood organization may file an appeal with the NRP Policy Board.
 Such an appeal must be received within 45 calendar days of the notice of the Director’s decision by submitting it to the City’s Development Finance Division (DFD).
 DFD will prepare a report on the appeal for the NRP Policy Board.
 The Policy Board may uphold the original decision or change the decision.